tkd708/tkd708/src/content/development/20210806-sustainable-development.md

 ## SDGs

-Needless to say, **Sustainable Development Goals** (SDGs) are the most well-known and universal agenda for sustainable development.
+Needless to say, **Sustainable Development Goals** (SDGs) are the most well-known and universal agenda for sustainable development, promising **"Leave No One Behind"**.

 There are **17 goals and 169 targets** to be achieved **by 2030**.
 These goals and targets as well as its bfief background are explained in UN's official website (https://sdgs.un.org/goals).